thomas-darling/gulp-locale-filter/readme.md

      * True to filter files whose name exactly matches language codes,
      * otherwise false.
 Alternatively you may specify the RegExp used for
      * matching, which must contain exactly one capture group, capturing
-     * the locale code.
+     * the language code.
 Note that if a file matching the full locale
      * also exists, that will take precedence.
      * Default is false.
      */